 The best way to determine whether a surgeon is capable of giving you the results you desire is to view his past work and results.View the Before & After Gallery »

 Capsular contracture revision surgery

-While there are several procedures that can be used for capsular contracture treatment, Dr. Brenner only employs those with the highest success rate.
+While there are several procedures that can be used for capsular contracture treatment, Beverly Hills Breast surgeon, Dr. Brenner only employs those with the highest success rate.
 His primary technique is called an open capsulectomy, in which he goes into the pocket and removes the scar capsule to release the capsule’s hold on the implant.
 Once the capsule is removed, your body will form a new capsule around the breast implant.
 Occasionally, Dr. Brenner will perform this procedure at the same time as implant pocket relocation to the submuscular position for women who have developed capsular contracture with their implants placed above the muscle.

-Acellular dermal matrices in breast revision surgery
+Acellular dermal matrices in Capsular Contracture Repair surgery

 Asthma medication and capsular contracture?